310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 Ahh~… Sheesh, I can finally rest.

-Glasses-boy.
+Megane-kun.
 I ain’t showin’ up in class today, so tell the homeroom teach.
 Not like they ever check anyway, but just in case.
 {% endbubble %}

 {% bubble Chiaki mgn %}